 Dark Chocolate, Raspberry, and Oat Cookie Bars

-- 200 g (8 oz.) dark chocolate, roughly chopped and divided into two portions
+- 8 ounces Dark Chocolate, roughly chopped and divided into two portions (200 g)

 - Preheat oven to 375 degrees F. Butter or spray a 13x9 pan and line with parchment paper, so that paper extends over the long side of the pan.